baselime/winston-transport/README.md

 # winston-transport

-Ship logs from winston to baselime
+Send logs from winston to baselime

 ## Installation